AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Events

-Export data from Learning&nbsp;Manager events to a Marketo Engage instance.
+Export data from Learning Manager events to a Marketo Engage instance.
 Select the events to export to the Marketo Engage database either on demand or on a schedule.

 * New user addition
 * Update user metadata